pypy/pypy/rpython/doc/faq.rst

 exceptions are
 some functions in ``os``, ``math`` and ``time`` that have native support.

-To read more about the RPython limitations read the `RPython description`_.
+To read more about the RPython limitations read the :doc:`RPython description <rpython>`.

-.. _`RPython description`: coding-guide.html#restricted-python

 ---------------------------------------------------------------
 Does RPython have anything to do with Zope's Restricted Python?